congh-nvidia/sonic-mgmt/docs/testplan/dash/Dash-ENI-Based-Forwarding-test-plan.md

 ### Test case # 2 – test_privatelink_standby_eni_encap
 #### Test objective
-This is to validate when the PL packets land on NPU which has the currrent ENI as standby ENI, the packets should be double encaped and sent to the NPU-NPU tunnel.
+This is to validate when the PL packets land on NPU which has the tested ENI as standby ENI, the packets should be double encaped and sent to the NPU-NPU tunnel.
 #### Test steps
 * Apply the basic PL dash configrations which is migrated to ENI based forwarding.
-* Apply the configuration for DPU_TABLE, VIP_TABLE, and DASH_ENI_FORWARD_TABLE according to the existing dash config.
+* Apply the configuration for DPU_TABLE, VIP_TABLE, (tunnel/VNET) and DASH_ENI_FORWARD_TABLE according to the existing dash config.
 * The tested ENI should be standby(cluster DPU is primary).
-* Apply the config for the NPU-NPU tunnel.(how?)
 * Send inbound/outbound packets with dst IP of NPU VIP
 * Check the packet is sent out through the tunnel.
-* Check the received packets has double encaped vxlan header and the src mac/ip are the dut and the dst mac/ip are the HA peer NPU.
+* Check the received packets has double encaped vxlan header and the src mac/ip are the dut and the dst mac/ip are the HA peer NPU.(Re-phrase this)
-* Check the tunnel termination flag is set in the out most vxlan header.(?)
 * Check the inner inbound/outbound packets are not changed.

 ### Test case # 3 – test_privatelink_tunnel_termination